NASA-PDS/registry/docs/source/install/docker-compose.rst

  pds-batch-loader.sh  <harvest job confg file>     Executes the Standalone Harvest client-side tool.
 The `pds-core-registry` server-side profile
                                                    This tool is recommended for small data sets of      must be up and running up to 10,000 PDS4 labels. pds-service-loader.sh <harvest job confg file>    Executes the Scalable Harvest client-side tool.
-The `pds-service-loader` server-side profile
+The `pds-loader-services` server-side profile
                                                    This tool is   recommended for larger data sets of   must be up and running over 10,000 PDS4 labels.
 ================================================ ==================================================== ==============================================

-Common deployment scenarii
+Common Deployment Scenarii
 ****************************